 At the start, the study randomly assigned ninety 18 to 50-year-old overweight or obese participants to one of three groups.
-The three groups are a conventional low-fat diet, a high-protein diet, and a high-protein diet and weightlifting combination.
+The three groups are a conventional low-fat diet, a high-protein diet, and a weightlifting combination.
 The researchers monitored, recorded, and reviewed the bodyweight of the participants.

-The researchers observed the participants at week eight and week 24 and compared them to their baseline levels.
+In addition, the researchers observed the participants at weeks eight and 24 and compared them to their baseline levels.

-The long-range goal of the study is to provide clinicians and dieticians 32 weeks of data.
+The long-range goal of the study is to provide clinicians and dieticians with 32 weeks of data.
 The data helps explore reasonable weight loss plans for obese people that address short-term and long-term weight loss.

 The China Postdoctoral Science Foundation hopes to provide programs for obesity management in China.
 This study and similar studies also can promote the development of exercise- and diet-related programs.

 The hypothesis is that weightlifting combined with a high-protein diet would result in similar short-term weight loss to low fat and high protein diets.

 Obesity is a growing (and dangerous) health problem worldwide, affecting over 30% of the population.
 Also, obesity links to virtually all metabolism-related diseases and is associated with more than 200 health problems.

 How do you use protein and weightlifting to fight obesity?
 First, there is a search for a long-term solution.
-Roughly 70% of dieters who achieve short-term weight loss regain at least 50% of their weight back in 2 years.
+Roughly 70% of dieters who achieve short-term weight loss regain at least 50% of their weight in 2 years.
 And return to their previous weight within three years.

-There are also few international studies on short-term weight loss and long-term weight loss.
+There are few international studies on short-term weight loss and long-term weight loss.
 And there are even fewer involving an increasingly obese population.

 So this study is one of the first to detail weightlifting’s effectiveness in short- and long-term weight loss.
 What do you think?
 Please share your response in the comments so others can benefit from your experience.